Cluster expansion

+Illustration of the cluster expansion.
+The black filled circles represent terms in the power series of the partition function.
+In the cluster expansion, we choose a cutoff and count all the interaction types within this cutoff.

 In statistical mechanics, the cluster expansion (also called the high temperature expansion or hopping expansion) is a power series expansion of the partition function of a statistical field theory around a model that is a union of non-interacting 0-dimensional field theories.
 Unlike the usual perturbation expansion which usually leads to a divergent asymptotic series, the cluster expansion may converge within a non-trivial region, in particular when the interaction is small and short-ranged.

 The cluster expansion coefficients are calculated by intricate combinatorial counting.
 See for a tutorial review.